Warning: Constant WP_CACHE already defined in /home/u392266596/domains/onpetscare.com/public_html/wp-config.php on line 4

 • Stay calm and avoid sudden movements: Don’t run, scream, or make loud noises around dogs.

-• Supervise children around dogs: Never leave children unattended with any dog, regardless of its size or breed.
+• Supervise children around dogs: Never leave children unattended with any dog, regardless of size or breed.

 • Carry pepper spray: As a last resort, consider carrying pepper spray for personal protection.